Is there any hope left for Syria?

 Chris Doyle is the director of the Council for Arab-British Understanding, a London-based NGO.
 The opinions expressed in this article belong to the author

+(CNN)The blame game started even before the guns fell silent.
+And now it has reach a crescendo of outrage, as US officials accuse Russia of carrying out an airstrike that hit an aid convoy northwest of Aleppo, destroying 18 out of 31 lorries.

+Russia publicly denies it as it must, but if the US is proved to be right, then the message from the Kremlin is clear -- we are prepared to do anything and have no red lines.

-The tenuous ceasefire in Syria appears to have collapsed following two devastating bombings: one that killed 62 Syrian army soldiers and another that hit an aid convoy northwest of Aleppo, destroying 18 out of 31 lorries.
+The tenuous ceasefire in Syria appears to have collapsed following this attack and the earlier one that killed 62 Syrian army soldiers in Deir Azzor.

-What are chances of the ceasefire being re-imposed after this?
+What are chances of the it being re-imposed?
 Slim to razor thin.
 And even if it's restored, how long would it last?
 How will aid be delivered into besieged areas such as east Aleppo after this convoy was bombed?

 Russia may well revert to its original position that it controls the access of aid through Russian checkpoints, something the United Nations rightly objected to on the grounds that aid should be neutral.